Leuchtfeuer/mautic-CompanyTimeline-bundle/README.md

 It is part of the "ABM" suite of plugins that extends Mautic capabilities for working with Companies.

 # Requirements
-- Mautic 6.x
+- Mautic 6
-- PHP 8.1 or higher
+- ABM Plugins "Company Segments", "Company Tags", "Company Points"

 ## Installation
 ### Composer